PEM-Humboldt/biomodelos-sdm/README.md

 # BioModelos 2

-BioModelos 2 is an effort to construct thousands of Species Distribution Models (SDM) from databases gathered and managed by the Instituto de Investigación de Recursos Biológicos Alexander von Humboldt (IAvH).
+BioModelos 2 is an effort to automate the construction of Species Distribution Models (SDM) from databases gathered and managed by the Instituto de Investigación de Recursos Biológicos Alexander von Humboldt (IAvH).
 It is attached to BioModelos initiative from the IAvH.
 "BioModelos 2" follows an automatized SDM general routine.
 First, it cleans occurrence data and constructs the accessible area when is necesary.
 Second, it crops and masks current and future environmental variables.
 Third, it creates SDM's using one or several algorithms and then ensemble the best of each one.
 Fourth, it projects to different scenarios at user discretion.

 Current state: in development.
 Version 0.0.1